-To state our problem and main results more precisely, we briefly recall the setting of this paper and background of the problem.
-Let $M^{2m}$ be a $2m$-dimensional, compact, connected, almost complex manifold with effective $T^{n}$-action, which preserves the almost complex structure, where $T^{n}$ is the $n$-dimensional torus.
-We denote such manifold as $(M^{2m}, T^{n})$, or $M^{2m}$, $M$, $(M,T)$ (if its torus action or dimensions of manifold and torus are obviously known from the context).
-We call $(M^{2m}, T^{n})$ a {\it GKM manifold} if it satisfies the following properties (see Section~\ref{sect:4} for details): \begin{enumerate} \item the set of fixed points is not empty, i.e., $M^{T}\not=\emptyset$; \item the closure of a connected component of the set of one-dimensional orbits is equivariantly diffeomorphic to the $2$-dimensional sphere, called an {\it invariant $2$-sphere}. \end{enumerate} It easily follows from this setting that $M^{T}$ is always isolated, i.e., 0-dimensional.
-Therefore, regarding fixed points as vertices and invariant $2$-spheres as edges, this condition is equivalent to that the one-skeleton of $(M^{2m}, T^{n})$ has the structure of a graph, where a {\it one-skeleton} of $(M^{2m}, T^{n})$ is the orbit space of the set of 0- and 1-dimensional orbits.
-Note that there are several definitions of GKM manifolds.
-This is because the spaces with such torus actions, i.e., their one-skeleton is a graph, are widely appeared in the spaces with torus actions, and such spaces have been studied from several different points of views (homotopically, topologically, algebraically or geometrically).
-In this paper, we study the GKM manifolds defined by Guillemin-Zara in the paper \cite{GuZa}.
+To state our main results more precisely, we briefly recall the setting of this paper and background of the extension problem of torus actions.
+Let $T^{n}$ be the $n$-dimensional torus and $M^{2m}$ be a $2m$-dimensional, compact, connected, almost complex manifold with effective $T^{n}$-action, which preserves the almost complex structure.
+We denote such manifold as $(M^{2m}, T^{n})$, or $M^{2m}$, $M$, $(M,T)$ (if its torus action or dimensions of a manifold and a torus are obviously known from the context).
+We call $(M^{2m}, T^{n})$ a {\it GKM manifold} if it satisfies the following properties (see Section~\ref{sect:4} for details): \begin{enumerate} \item the set of fixed points is not empty and isolated, i.e., $M^{T}$ is $0$-dimensional; \item the closure of each connected component of $1$-dimensional orbits is equivariantly diffeomorphic to the $2$-dimensional sphere, called an {\it invariant $2$-sphere}. \end{enumerate} Regarding fixed points as vertices and invariant $2$-spheres as edges, this condition is equivalent to that the one-skeleton of $(M^{2m}, T^{n})$ has the structure of a graph, where a {\it one-skeleton} of $(M^{2m}, T^{n})$ is the orbit space of the set of 0- and 1-dimensional orbits.
+Note that there are several definitions of GKM manifolds (see e.g. \cite{GHZ, GuZa} etc).
+This is because the spaces with such torus actions have been studied from several different points of view (homotopically, topologically, algebraically or geometrically).
+In this paper, we study the GKM manifolds defined by Guillemin-Zara in their original paper \cite{GuZa}.
 For example, in our setting, the following manifolds are GKM manifolds: non-singular complete toric varieties (also called toric manifolds) and homogeneous manifolds $G/H$ (where $G$ is a compact connected Lie group and $H$ is its closed subgroup with the same maximal torus) with torus invariant almost complex structures such as $S^6=G_{2}/SU(3)$, flag manifolds and complex Grassmannians, etc.

 Because GKM manifolds are even-dimensional and their effective torus actions have isolated fixed points, the differentiable slice theorem tells us that the following inequality holds for every GKM manifold $(M,T)$: